tonyt-vo/Venmo_Automation/README.md

 ## Files Used
 1. setup.py
    This file contains information to use for the automation.
-   The user stores Venmo username and password here to allow application to login.
+   The user stores Venmo account and password here to allow application to login.
    In addition, the list "people_charged" will contain the usernames' of all those who are to be charged.
    chromedriver_path: This is needed by Selenium in order open up Chrome.
 Alternatively, Selenium can be used through different browsers, but this application has not yet supported.
    venmo_url: This is the url where Selenium loads into when first opening the application.
+   There is also an option to include a spam email and password to notify main email.
+Please also fill the notify_email as the recipient of these emails.

 2. venmo_auto.py
    This file is the meat of the program.
 A breakdown of how the program work is as follows: